graalvm/vscode-extensions/graalvm/README.md

 This installation model greatly simplifies setting up the GraalVM development environment in VS Code:
 - It permits multiple GraalVM and components installations at the same time.
 - It allows an easy switch from one runtime version to another.
-- It enables quick removal of unnecessary GraalVM installations from VS Code global storage or even from your local disk.
+- It enables a quick removal of unnecessary GraalVM installations from VS Code global storage or even from your local disk.

 The "Download & Install GraalVM" action is a preferable way, as it eliminates the fuss around setting up environment variables and prepares the GraalVM runtime in VS Code for you.

 ## Java Development and Debugging

-To start developping or debugging Java applications, ensure GraalVM is used as your Java runtime in VS Code.
+To start developing or debugging Java applications, ensure GraalVM is used as your Java runtime in VS Code.
 If the current path is not pointing to the GraalVM folder, go to the User Settings window and use the `netbeans.jdkhome` value in the _settings.json_ file.
 This configuration is then used to launch the Java Language Server.

-The project you create from scratch or a Java project you open in VS Code will run in the GraalVM runtime.
+The project you create from scratch or a Java project you open in VS Code will run on GraalVM.

 To debug a Java application running on GraalVM, creating a launch configuration for the application is necessary.
 Having opened the file to be debugged or run in VS Code, switch to the Debug view by clicking on the "bug" icon in the left-hand side panel.